What is Hospice Care?

 - Had shortness of breath while resting?

-- Been diagnosed with a serious illness by a doctor and told that life expectancy is limited?
+- Been diagnosed with a serious illness by a provider and told that life expectancy is limited?

 What is the difference between Palliative Care and Hospice Care?